RoxasShadow/sabisabi/README.md

 =======
 [![](https://meritbadge.herokuapp.com/sabisabi)](https://crates.io/crates/sabisabi)

-錆び錆び is a memoization software that uses Anki collections to allow players to guess what's on the other side of a card by choosing the right one out of the proposed answers.
+錆び錆び is a memorization software that uses Anki collections to allow players to guess what's on the other side of a card by choosing the right one out of the proposed answers.

 Usage